Taxidermist Job Description Template

 - Taking and recording measurements of the specimens that are to be taxidermied.

-- Carefully removing the skin of deceased specimens and treating the skin using either preserving chemicals or various tanning methods, depending on the type of animal.
+- Careful removal of the skin of deceased specimens and treating the skin using either preserving chemicals or various tanning methods, depending on the type of animal.

 - Disinfecting the treated skin, drying it, and storing it in the freezer.